-There is another side to this story that you need to consider, however.
-Are avocado seeds edible?
+There’s mixed recommendations on this.
 The California Avocado Commission specifically states that there is not enough data to know just how good the avocado seed is for you.
 Basically, it recommends avoiding it for now and suggests that sticking with the amazing nutrition found in the avocado flesh is a far better choice.
-(1)

-According to the Leung’s Encyclopedia of Common Natural Ingredients, the avocado seed contains biscatechin, a condensed flavanol.
-One study isolated biscatechin from avocado seeds and tested in mice and rats.
+Avocado seed contains biscatechin, a condensed flavanol.
+One study isolated biscatechin from avocado seeds and tested it in mice and rats.
 The biscatechin was shown in vitro to have antimicrobial activity and antitumor effects on the animals.
-(4)

 Another study published in the American Journal of Chinese Medicine noted catechin as a flavanol that offers various health benefits, such as neuroprotection, antioxidation, antitumor and antihepatitis characteristics.
-The falvanol shows that is is capable of suppresses inflammation in possible cancerous cells.
-(5)
+The falvanol shows that it is capable of suppresses inflammation in possible cancerous cells.